-- Do not layer any iron-on material over Glitter Iron-On or Foil Iron-On.
-The material may seem to iron on fine, but when washed, the material on top of the glitter or foil layer will begin to peel away.
-However, Glitter Iron-On and Foirl Iron-On may be layered on top of Everyday Iron-On or Iron-On Lite.
+- Do not layer any iron-on material over Holographic, Holographic Sparkle, Foil, Glitter, Glitter Mesh, or flocked iron-on.
+The material may seem to iron-on fine, but when washed, the material on top of these will begin to peel away.
+However, Holographic, Holographic Sparkle, Foil, Glitter, Glitter Mesh, and flocked iron-on may be layered on top of Everyday Iron-On.

 Tip: To ensure best results, test a piece of Cricut Iron-on in an inconspicuous part of the item prior to application.

 Note: These instructions are for using an iron with Glitter Iron-On.
 Use this Interactive Quick Reference Guide for recommended EasyPress settings.

 - Remove negative pieces from each of the images leaving the liner intact.
 This process is called weeding.
 Using the weeding tool found in a Cricut Basic Tool Set or Weeding Tool Set can make this process faster and easier.